Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Architecture/options.md

 Hot tip: use our text book for guidance.

-Component Pattern
+Component Pattern.

-Object Pool Pattern
+Object Pool Pattern.

-State Pattern
+State Pattern.

 ## Dummy Heading
 Fill this with information.